rockerBOO/blur/README.md

 **Note** This is under heavy changes.
 Things might break with each release as we solidify the API.

+**Note** See 0.3.0-beta branch for the most up to date code.
+Currently missing some functionality to get it working.

 This library will be a core component that will interact with IRC and have a bunch of helper commands to interact with IRC, WS and OBS connections.

 ## Install